zenml-io/zenml/docs/book/component-gallery/image-builders/gcloud-build.md

 ## How to deploy it

-In order to use the ZenML Google Cloud image builder is enabling Google Cloud Build relevant APIs on the Google Cloud project.
+In order to use the ZenML Google Cloud image builder you need to enable Google Cloud Build relevant APIs on the Google Cloud project.

 ## How to use it